-The vessel is a Forrestal-class Aircraft Carrier, built in Newport News, Virginia, with the hull number CV-61 in order to differentiate it from the previous USS Ranger with the hull number CV-4.
-Its active service lasted for 37 years, since it was commissioned in 1957 and until 1993, when it was decommissioned.
+The USS Ranger (CV/CVA-61) was a Forrestal-class Aircraft Carrier, built in Newport News, Virginia, with the hull number CV-61 in order to differentiate it from the previous USS Ranger with the hull number CV-4.
+Its active service lasted for 37 years since it was commissioned in 1957 and until 1993 when it was decommissioned.
 It conducted missions in Vietnam and received thirteen battle stars.
-The ship measured 1,046 feet, carried over 3,800 men and held between 70 and 90 aircraft.
-While other ships were made museum pieces, this one has an uncertain fate and waits to see of it will be scrapped or converted into a museum.
-Unfortunately, people who served on board were likely exposed to asbestos, an extremely dangerous material, commonly used to build ship equipment during 1930 and 1970.
-This substance causes, among others, mesothelioma, a type of cancer in the lungs, but companies that provided the US Navy the contaminated products were aware of this risk and never mentioned about it.
-Now, people who suffer in consequence have the right to sue them to receive compensation for the expenses spent with their disease.
+The ship measured 1,046 feet, carried over 3,800 men, and held between 70 and 90 aircraft.
+While other ships were made museum pieces, this one has an uncertain fate and waits to see if it will be scrapped or converted into a museum.